• Skip to primary navigation

 Jump to Recipe Print Recipe

-two images of blueberry muffins top image is broken in half bottom image is whole sitting on top of a cutting board
+two images of einkorn blueberry muffins top image is broken in half with a slab of butter on top. bottom image is whole einkorn blueberry muffins lined up on a brown wooden serving dish. text between images says blueberry einkorn muffins naturally sweetened no refined sugar

 Tap or Click to Pin this image!